 Waterproof Bluetooth speakers are all the rage nowadays, but one of the first companies to get it right was UE with its Boom series.
 While the original Boom and even the Boom 2 were good, we weren’t as impressed as everyone else was given the price.
 With the newest UE BOOM 3, though, there’s hope again: it’s actually competitively priced at around $150 USD (and often even less).
-So, is the UE BOOM 3 any better than previous versions?
+We spent a week with the UE BOOM 3 to see if it’s any better than previous versions.

-Editor’s note: this UE BOOM 3 review was updated on June 24, 2021, to include more product information and update formatting.
+Editor’s note: this UE BOOM 3 review was updated on September 12, 2023, to update formatting and style.

 How is the UE BOOM 3 built?

 The build quality of the speaker is solid and it got an entirely new makeover design-wise as well.
-The UE BOOM 3 is immediately recognizable as a UE product, but there’s a few things that are different now when compared to previous versions.
+The UE BOOM 3 is immediately recognizable as a UE product, but there are a few things that are different now when compared to previous versions.
 Gone is the soft plastic bumper down the middle of the speaker that had the plus and minus buttons.
 Instead, it’s been replaced with a slimmer plastic strip down the speaker’s spine.

 This might sound weird to say about a cylindrical speaker, but it’s also less rounded off.
 The edges end sharply and the entire speaker is shaped much more like a large soda can than the previous version.
 That design choice was intentional, as the UE BOOM 3 easily fits anywhere that a water bottle would—whether that’s in your bag, your car’s cup holder, or even the water bottle bracket on your bike.